 Here’s the testimonial from the Kevin Moore, the founder of O-Cha.com eCommerce site selling different delicious sorts of tea:

-You should keep it in mind that what is right for guys buying X-Men comics from online booksellers would not necessarily be appropriate for those engaged in real estate investments.
+What is right for X-Men fans would not necessarily be appropriate for those engaged in real estate investments.

-You should have both feet on the ground and understand that setting up ‘come-back-to-my-shopping-cart’ reminders is not the holy grail and certainly not the only thing you can do to optimize your conversion rates, especially when you are focused on increasing your revenue levels.
+You should understand that setting up ‘come-back-to-my-shopping-cart’ reminders is certainly not the only strategy you can use to boost your conversion rates.

-Minor changes bring about inconspicuous results.
+Minor changes bring inconspicuous results.
 Minor changes, combined together, deliver real benefits.
-You know, 105% increase in revenue is superb, but 270% is a way better.
+You know that a 105% increase in revenue is superb, but a 270% boost in revenue is way better.

-Start today and implement the techniques and tools you’ve learned about in this article.
-If you do it right, you can get a lot more shoppers to complete your checkout process.
+Now, stop wasting time and dollars.
+Start today and optimize your abandoned cart emails, implementing the techniques you’ve just learned.
+Done right, you can get a lot more shoppers to complete your checkout process.

 If anyone has any doubts whether this cart recovery strategy is effective or not, let me give you our abandoned cart statistics for the last three months in US Dollars: